Classification of tetravalent $2$-transitive non-normal Cayley graphs of finite simple groups

 For any integer $s\geq 1$, a complete classification of cubic $s$-transitive non-normal Cayley graphs of finite simple groups was obtained by S. J. Xu, M. Y. Xu and the first two authors of the present paper (see \cite{XFWX1, XFWX2}).
-In the tetravalent case, C. H. Li, M. Y. Xu and the first author of the present paper proved (\cite[Theorem 1.1]{FLX}) that, if $\Gamma$ is a tetravalent 2-transitive Cayley graph of a finite simple group $G$, then either $\Gamma$ is normal or $G$ is one of the groups $\PSL_2(11)$, $\M_{11}$, $\M_{23}$ and $A_{11}$.
-It was unknown whether $\Gamma$ is normal when $G$ is one of these four groups.
+In the tetravalent case, C. H. Li, M. Y. Xu and the first author of the present paper proved (\cite[Theorem 1.1]{FLX}) that, if $\Gamma$ is a tetravalent 2-transitive Cayley graph of a finite simple group $G$, then either $\Gamma$ is normal or $G$ is one of the following groups: $\PSL_2(11)$ (two-dimensional projective special linear group over $\mathbb{F}_{11}$); $\M_{11}$ (Mathieu group of degree $11$); $\M_{23}$ (Mathieu group of degree $23$); $A_{11}$ (alternating group of degree $11$).
+However, for a long time it was unknown whether $\Gamma$ is normal when $G$ is one of these four groups.
 In this paper we settle these unsolved cases and classify all connected tetravalent 2-transitive non-normal Cayley graphs of finite simple groups.
 As a consequence, the automorphism group of any connected tetravalent 2-transitive Cayley graph of any finite simple group is determined.